ABO-incompatible transplantation: ABO-incompatible transplantation in older children and adults

 Limited success has been achieved in ABOi heart transplantation in adults, though this requires that the adult recipients have low levels of anti-A or anti-B antibodies.
-Some organs are more conducive to adult ABOi transplant than others, such as liver and kidney.
-Adults are significantly likely to suffer from hyperacute rejection, thrombosis, or death, but could be considered to be an acceptable risk if the alternative is otherwise death.
+Some organs are more conducive to adult ABOi transplant than others, such as the liver and kidneys.
+Adults are significantly likely to suffer from hyperacute rejection, thrombosis, or death, but could be considered to be an acceptable risk if the alternative is death.
 In the case of ABOi renal transplantation, aggressive antibody removal is required, along with supplemental medication, with the resulting condition being termed "accommodation."
 While such recipients are more likely to require re-transplantation early on, long-term graft survival is similar to recipients who receive ABOc kidneys.